 - Mix 1/4-c. water with 1/2-c. rubbing alcohol and 1/2-tsp. dish soap.
 Whisk the solution and apply only the forth to the affected areas.
 Wipe off with a damp cloth,

-- Machine wash.
+- Wash.
 Most toys can be machine washed, but always check labels for instructions and warnings.
-Repair any rips or tears and remove any batteries before machine washing.
+If you don’t want to risk it, you can hand wash it in a sink or bathtubinstead.
+Repair any rips or tears and remove any batteries before washing.
 Pre-treat any stains with mild laundry detergent.
-Put toys in a zippered pillowcase, along with the rest of your laundry, and use the gentle cycle (preferably in a front-loading washing machine).
-Using fabric softener can help keep toys soft and cuddly.
+Put toys in a zippered pillowcase for machine washing and add it to the machine along with the rest of your laundry, and use the gentle cycle (preferably in a front-loading washing machine).

 - Do not place very large toys (over 18 in.) in the washing machine.